Project: Dupplin Solar Farm

 1st Public Exhibition

-Design Freeze and 2nd Public Exhibition
+Design Freeze and 2nd Public Exhibition held at Methven Town Hall.

-Planning submission to Scottish Government.
+Planning submitted to the Scottish Government.
+ECU planning application Ref: ECU00006264.

 Project News